Marcel46509/astroteam/README.md

 # AstroTeam Website
-Astro Team Is Small Company What Is Creating Hacks/Scripts For Game Roblox,
+AstroTeam Is Small Company What Is Creating Hacks/Scripts For Game Roblox,

 ## Table of Content
 - [Links](#Links)